-Replace the first three sentences of the first paragraph:
+Replace the first two three sentences of the first paragraph:

 For work extending over a period of more than one month, the Contractor will receive monthly progress estimate payments based on the amount of work completed in an acceptable manner.
 For primary and secondary projects in which the Contracting Authority is the Department or a county Board of Supervisors, these progress payments will be bi-weekly if requested by the Contractor.
-For late payment, the Contracting Authority will pay a penalty of 1.0% per month (or part of a month), or a minimum of \$250, whichever is the greater amount, on any work completed but not processed for payment within 14 calendar days after completion of the work.
+For late payment, the Contracting Authority will pay a penalty of 1.0% per month (or part of a month), or a minimum of \$250, whichever is the greater amount, on any work completed and accepted, or any work completed that should have been accepted, but not paid processed for payment for within calendar 14 calendar days after the Contractor should have been paid completion of the work.
 Completion of the work includes physical completion of the work and submittal of all paperwork required by the contract.

-Delete the first sentence of the fourth paragraph:

-The Engineer will certify that each payment is just and unpaid.
+Delete the first sentence of the fourth paragraph: The Engineer will certify that each payment is just and unpaid.